mdeguzis/SteamOS-Tools/README.md

 * game-fixes - a location to store some small deployable fixes for games.
 * scriptmodules/ - plugable bash modules / routines for any of the below scripts.
 Scripts for packages and more (including Netflix!)
 * utilities/ - various scripts to handle small parts of the SteamOS-Tools repository (plugable objects) and standalone tools for use.
-  * build-deb-from-ppa.sh - attempts to build a Debian package from a PPA repository.
-  * build-deb-from-src.sh - attempts to build a Debian package from a git source tree.
-  * build-test-chroot.sh - build a Debian or SteamOS jail for testing **[in progress]**
-  * buld-test-docker.sh - create a docker container for testing.
-  * gpg_import.sh - import GPG keys (used internally).
-  * pair-ps3-bluetooth.sh - pairs your PS3 blueooth controllers to a supported receiver.
-  * ssh-rom-transfer.sh - transfer ROMs over SSH to a remote computer.
-  * steamos-stats.sh - displays useful stats while gaming over SSH from another device.
-  * steamos-mega-downloader.sh - Download any release of SteamOS, validate the installer, and image to a USB drive
 * README.md - This file.
 * add-debian-repos.sh - adds debian repositories for installing Debian software.
 * desktop-software.sh - script to install custom and bulk Debian desktop software packages, as well as special additional packages/utilities, such as gameplay recording, "web apps," and more.
 Please see the readme file in docs/ for the full listing of options.